kr15h/ofxPiMapper/README.md

 z | Undo
 BACKSPACE | Delete surface
-SPACE | Deselect surface (projection mapping mode) Arrow keys | Move selection.
+SPACE | Deselect surface (projection mapping mode)
+TAB | Select next source (no need to use the source selection interface) Arrow keys | Move selection.
 If no surface is selected in the projection mapping mode, all surfaces are moved.

 ### SSH Remote Control